-We offer and plan to continue offering Internet users high-quality, appealing information, such as news, weather, and stock quotes, as well as broadband content such as films and games.
+We offer and plan to continue offering Internet users high-quality, appealing information, such as up-to-the-minute news, weather, and stock quotes, as well as broadband content such as films and games.
 However, should we not be able to acquire information and content as expected or the costs of acquiring information and content be higher than anticipated, use of our services might decline, possibly resulting in a failure to achieve our projected earnings.